jaycode/Path-Planning/README.md

 ### Results

-The car was able to reach an average of 47 mph without committing any error for 4.32 miles (the entire track).
+The car was able to reach an average of 47 mph without committing any error indefinitely throughout this circular track.

 ![Finish](docs/fin.png)